Parker Markel: San Diego Padres

 On November 17, 2020, Markel signed a minor league contract with the San Diego Padres organization.
 Markel spent the year with the Triple-A El Paso Chihuahuas, posting a 4.42 ERA with 91 strikeouts across 41 appearances.
 On September 22, 2021, Markel was released by San Diego.

 Oakland Athletics

 On March 5, 2022, Markel signed a minor league contract with the Oakland Athletics.
 The Athletics promoted Markel to the major leagues on May 29.
 He made 3 appearances out of the bullpen, giving up just 1 hit over 3 scoreless innings of work.
 Markel was designated for assignment on June 7, 2022, in order to make room for Matt Davidson on the team's 40-man roster.

 Chicago White Sox

 On June 8, 2022, Markel was claimed off waivers by the Chicago White Sox and optioned to the Triple-A Charlotte Knights.
-He was sent outright on July 29, 2022.
-He was released on August 31, 2022.
+He was removed from the 40–man roster and sent outright to the Triple–A Charlotte Knights on July 29.
+In 24 games for Charlotte, Markel struggled to a 10.29 ERA with 27 strikeouts across 21 innings pitched.
+He was released by Chicago on August 31.

+Hagerstown Flying Boxcars

+On February 22, 2024, it was announced that Markel would be signing with the Hagerstown Flying Boxcars for their inaugural season of play in the Atlantic League of Professional Baseball.
+In 18 games (17 starts) for the team, he struggled to a 2–6 record and 6.28 ERA with 61 strikeouts over 76 innings of work.
+Markel became a free agent following the season.